pyrddlgym-project/pyRDDLGym/docs/jax.rst

    * - use_new_projection
      - Whether to use new gradient projection for boolean action preconditions
    * - wrap_non_bool
-     - Whether to wrap non-boolean actions with nonlinearity to satisfy box constraints
+     - Whether to wrap non-boolean actions with nonlinearity for box constraints
    * - wrap_sigmoid
      - Whether to wrap boolean actions with sigmoid
    * - wrap_softmax